Forge the career you deserve with an MSc Psychology (Conversion) course at Ulster University.

 By undertaking our course, successful students will be able to:

-This MSc Psychology (Conversion) course is currently being reviewed by the BPS for accreditation purposes.
-Once accredited, all students who complete the course will be eligible for Graduate Basis for Chartered Membership (GBC) and become part of a respected community of psychology professionals.
+After completing this BPS-accredited MSc Psychology (Conversion) course, you’ll be eligible to obtain Graduate Basis for Chartered Membership (GBC) and be part of a respected community of psychology professionals.

 As a Masters graduate, you might choose to continue your studies with a PhD and take your research even further.
 Alternatively, you’ll transition into your chosen field, perhaps working with children and young people in the education sector, helping people struggling with mental and physical health problems in a clinical setting, or completing the necessary requirements to work in the legal sector as a Forensic Psychologist.
 You may also choose to move outside the field, as many psychology graduates go on to work in areas including marketing, law and recruitment, where an understanding of human behaviour is a highly valued skill.
 Wherever your path leads, this MSc will equip you with the tools to succeed.